stephengeoghan06-ops/work_samples/README.md

 # 💫 About Me:
 I'm Steve from NYC.
-This is a collection of Power BI Desktop work samples based on SQL/Excel data I wrote/compiled, to supplement job applications for positions requiring advanced Power-BI skills.
-I passed the PL-300 exam so am certified by Microsoft in Power BI.
+This is a collection of Power BI Desktop work samples based on SQL/Excel data I wrote/compiled, with one more basic R project, to supplement job applications for positions requiring advanced Power-BI skills.

 Most of these are based on my own personal stock trading information.
 One is based on public forest/geographic information, and one is based on fictitious financials I made up, to show a work sample that is Dax/financial information heavy.

-Since many managers and people in HR/Recruiting don't have Power BI access and since one cannot get an online Power BI Service account without a business email, I did these on Power BI Desktop and then added in screenshots of the model and some DAX for your reference and put them into easy-to-open PDFs.
-I can share the BI files if you show interest in my job application, but I do not want to plaster my personal information all over the internet!
+Since many managers and people in HR/Recruiting don't have Power BI access and since one cannot get an online Power BI Service account without a business email, I did these on Power BI Desktop, added in screenshots of the model and some DAX for your reference, and put them into easy-to-open PDFs.
+I can share the BI files if you show interest in my job application.
 I did screenshot some SQL to show you that part of many of these models.

-Also did one more basic R Studio exercise in here...

 **WHEN YOU OPEN THESE PDFs, YOU MIGHT NEED TO CLICK MORE PAGES AT THE BOTTOM TO SEE THE REST.
 PLEASE DON'T FORGET THAT!**

 Enjoy!
-PS I would love to make prettier maps and use more customized visuals and download more template formats, etc., but many features require a business account login so us laypeople are locked out, something Microsoft doesn't do with other programs
+PSA: I would love to make prettier maps and use more customized visuals and download more template formats, etc. (ex. a flight map or sandkey chart), but many features require a business account login so us laypeople are locked out, something Microsoft doesn't do with other programs

 ## 🌐 Socials: